Skip to content

 }

-This specifically affects requests that reference images via url (in source or image_ref).
+This specifically affects requests that reference media via url (in source or image_ref).

 Fix: As a workaround, download the image yourself and send it as base64 data instead: